Basic Preservation Grants

 E-mail the NFPF at email@example.com regarding your archive's interest in applying.
 Provide your name, institution, address, phone number, fax number, e-mail address, and a brief description of your project.
 The NFPF will then contact you to discuss your project.

 Write a proposal in the form of a letter (4 to 6 pages), with one laboratory estimate (NFPF grants do not cover administrative costs).
-Applicants may provide up to five digital still images or a video copy of the proposed project.
+Click here to view two sample proposals from previous grant projects.
+Applicants are also encouraged to provide digital still images or a video copy of the proposed project.
 Your letter should cover the following points and may include illustrations or tables as appropriate:

 Provide a title and describe the subject matter of the film material in your proposal.
 Why is the material important for cultural, artistic, or historical study?
 If your material pertains to a particular region, locale, or culture, please explain how it is an example of broader national trends or is a significant illustration of your organization's cultural mandate.
 Please check Films Preserved Through the NFPF for examples of regional films funded in past years.